sigboe/SteamCMD/README.md

 # SteamCMD

-This Dockerfile will build an image for SteanCMD containerized.
+This Dockerfile will build an image for SteamCMD containerized.
 It follows best practice from Valve.
 Full documentation of how to use the program can be found [here](https://developer.valvesoftware.com/wiki/SteamCMD).

 ## Instancing the container
     docker run \